-Thanks to COVID-19, the disease caused by the SARS-CoV-2 virus, everyone is cleaning and disinfecting more often.
+Thanks to COVID-19, everyone is cleaning and disinfecting more often.
 But what does that mean?
 The two terms are not interchangeable.
 Cleaning removes dirt, grime and bio-pollutants, while disinfecting kills germs, bacteria and viruses.
 They are two very different processes requiring two very different protocols.

 And order matters.